AP® Calculus BC Exam Format

 Wondering if AP Calculus BC is right for you?
 This is your complete guide to AP Calculus BC — including exam information, why to take the exam, prerequisites, exam difficulty, and more!

-Want to know how the AP Calculus BC Course and Exam Description (CED) looks like?
-Check out UWorld’s easy-to-understand CED for in-depth info on the exam layout, skills, units, topics, and more.
+Want to know what the AP Calculus BC Course and Exam Description looks like?
+Check out UWorld's easy-to-understand CED for in-depth info on the exam layout, skills, units, topics, and more.

 Curious about how AP Calculus BC scoring works?
-Check out our article on AP Calc BC scoring and score distribution including a score calculator to know where you stand.
+Check out our article on AP Calc BC scoring and score distribution, including the minimum score required for colleges.

 Are you looking for exam-winning strategies that will help you score 5?
-Check out our study guide and resources to ace the AP Calculus BC exam.
+Check out our expert-made study plan, tips and resources for a perfect score in AP Calc BC exam.

 Scroll to Top